Close Menu

 For the Pyrenees most people head to Andorra, but Spain actually has a number of great resorts to choose from.
 If you’re looking for the best option in Spain, that’s probably gonna be Baqueria Beret.
 But for a short transfer time, you’ll be better with La Molina and Masella.

-In all honesty, you’re better off heading to Grandvalira in Andorra for the much better snow coverage.
-But for a fun ski or snowboarding experience a short drive from an airport (also accessible via train), Masella and La Molina are worth checking out.
+While heading to Grandvalira in Andorra you would find much better snow coverage.
+But for a fun ski or snowboarding experience a short drive from Barcelona airport (also accessible via train), Masella and La Molina are well worth checking out.

 Sierra Nevada, Spain